Npcodes1/freeCodeCamp-Tribute-Page/README.md

 # freeCodeCamp-Tribute-Page

-This repo is my tribute page for freeCodeCamp's Responsive Web Design Project.
+This project is a tribute page for freeCodeCamp's Responsive Web Design Project.
 The purpose of this tribute is to practice HTML/CSS.
 I created a tribute to Jerry Lawson, a black video game engineer.

-Build a Tribute Page
+## Build a Tribute Page
 Objective: Build an app that is functionally similar to https://tribute-page.freecodecamp.rocks

 User Stories: